ameliasquires/lullaby/docs/net/listen.md

 ### req:roll

 req:roll(bytes?)

+> this will be changed to be a stream internally, see common.md

 when bytes is null it will read as much as possible (may not be the full request)